 Can you remember the last time you edited your website content?
 If the answer is no, it is definitely time for an update!
 Your audience is always hungry for new and intriguing information, and they aren’t going to get that through outdated content!

-During your review, don’t forget to update all of the pages on your website!
+While focusing on improving your website content, don’t forget to update all of the pages on your site.
 No page should be left unturned!
 More importantly, question and define the goal for every page on your site.
-Be sure each page on your website has a clear purpose and serves your customers in the way it is intended to.
+Be sure each one has a clear purpose and serves your customers in the way it is intended to.

 Remember, if you are bored with your content, your customers are too!
-We hope today’s blog gave you the tools and inspiration you need to revamp your website content.
+We hope these tips give you the tools and inspiration you need to revamp your website content.
 If you need a listening ear for your content ideas, we'd be happy to chat!